akorac/akorac/README.md

 - 👋 Hi, I’m @akorac
 - I am currently a Master's student in Computer Science at Northeastern Illinois University and an IT Consultant/Designer.
-- My current favorite focuses are in Cybersecurity, Data Engineering & Frontend Engineering.
+- My current favorite focuses are in Cybersecurity, Data Engineering & iOS Development.
 I like to provide a creative, yet inovative user experiences...
 -   ...as well as being data orientated specializing in developing robust data pipelines, & managing complex data in various technologies.

 <!---